 Another choice to complete these Munros involves starting from the dam at Loch Mullardoch – see here – and involves either a two-day circuit of Loch Mullardoch or a long walk out at the end of the day along the north shore of the loch.
-Although the latter is a 20 mile, such a route would give greater flexibility timewise, there is better provision of paths, and the scenery is arguably better.
+Although the latter is a 20 mile walk, such a route would give greater flexibility timewise, there is better provision of paths, and the scenery is arguably better.

 Weather: Cloud at 900m; Rain 13:00-14:00; Snow at 15:00 for 10 mins.